-- 2.11.
+- 2.12.
+If it can be clearly demonstrated and is accepted that the requirement to provide affordable housing cannot be met, the District Council will negotiate a lower provision of on-site affordable housing that is financially viable.
+In order to ensure that the maximum reasonable level of affordable housing is provided in line with District Plan Policy DP31, and that other plan requirements are met, the District Council will require viability review mechanisms secured by a planning obligation5 on all residential applications which do not meet the affordable housing requirement, and for all applications where policy requirements are not met in full at the time permission is granted.
+The District Council's approach to financial viability and viability review mechanisms is outlined in Section 4 of this document and set out in detail in the Development Viability SPD. - 2.13.
 The provision of affordable housing will be through on-site provision of affordable homes, unless it is agreed in exceptional circumstances, such as those listed later in this document, that this is impractical in which case a financial contribution will be sought depending on the size, location and type of affordable housing required to be provided by the scheme.
-The provision of affordable housing or financial contributions will be secured through an appropriate Planning Obligation (by way of an agreement or unilateral undertaking as the District Council considers appropriate in the circumstances) - 2.12.
+The provision of affordable housing or financial contributions will be secured through an appropriate planning obligation (by way of an agreement or unilateral undertaking as the District Council considers appropriate in the circumstances). - 2.14.
 On phased developments the full 30% affordable housing requirement will be required to be provided on each and every phase and to be fully integrated within the development as a whole.
-Timescales for delivery will also be included in a Planning Obligation.
+Timescales for delivery will also be included in a planning obligation.